jscad/OpenJSCAD.org/README.md

 - go into OpenJSCAD.org folder again ```cd OpenJSCAD.org```
 - now type ```npm link ../csg.js``` to make @jscad/csg refer to local ../csg.js.

-You can now make changes to the CSG.js code and see it impact your locally running copy of OpenJSCAD live.
+You can now make changes to the source code and see it impact your locally running copy of JSCAD live.

 ## Development

-Please see the code and details in each [module](./packages) and their READMEs.
+Please see the code and details in each [package](./packages) and their READMEs.
 You can link up all the code for simple development using the following command.

 ```